 Samsung Galaxy S10 Rumors

-Samsung Galaxy S10 rumors are starting to pickup as push into the summer.
+Samsung Galaxy S10 rumors are starting to pickup as push into the summer and closer to the start of the new year.

 According to Korean site The Bell, a publication that has a decent track record with Samsung rumored, the Galaxy S10 is codenamed “Beyond.”
 This information has been backed up by a well-known leaker in China.

 Samsung’s Galaxy S10 is still in the development phase, but we’re already seeing hardware and software rumors trickle out.
-Reports point to an enhanced camera, an improved fingerprint sensor, a 3D face-scanning, and familiar sized Infinity Displays with some notable upgrades.
+Reports point to enhanced cameras, a new processor, an improved fingerprint sensor, a 3D face-scanning, and familiar sized Infinity Displays with some notable upgrades.

-Samsung is supposedly working on a Galaxy X flagship with a foldable display, but reports indicate this device is part of a different project.
+Samsung is supposedly working on a Galaxy X flagship with a foldable display, but reports suggest the device is part of a different project.

 While the device’s release is months away, the Galaxy S10 should be on your radar if you’re looking for a new device in 2018.
-In fact, it looks like an early Galaxy S10 release date is in the works.
+In fact, it looks like an early Galaxy S10 release date is in the works for 2019.
 That doesn’t necessarily mean you should wait for the Galaxy S10 to arrive though.

 While some of you might want to hold out for Samsung’s announcements, others are going to be much better off buying another device long before the next Galaxy S flagship arrives on shelves.